Ilozuluchris/hacky_time_travel/tasks.md

 - Return the variable  gotten from the last step.

-# 4 Reformatting event list data
+# 4 Reformatting the list of events
-While we have successfully scraped for the  events, we need to format in to something more presentable.
+While we have successfully scraped for a list of  events, hurray!, we need to format it to something more presentable.

-- First create, a function called format_events.
-The format_events function would take only one argument which we call `events` moving forward
+- First we create, a function called `format_events`.
+The format_events function would take only one argument which we would call `events` moving forward
 - Create a new variable that is actually an empty list.
-This list would  hold the formatted events we would use `formatted_events`
+This list would  hold the formatted events we would call `formatted_events` moving forward
-- Check that `events` argument is not `None`
+- Check that `events` (the argument to format_events) argument is not `None`
 - If the check passes, we would iterate through the `events` argument using a for loop
-    - Note: We are not going to specify what would happen if check fails, because we would be returning the `formatted_events` regardless
+    - Note: We are not going to specify what would happen if check fails, because we would be returning the `formatted_events` irregardless
 - Inside this for loop, we would do a couple of things
-    - Get the year and details of each event by doing  `event_year, event_details = event.text.split(" ", 1)`. `event.text` contain the actual text(inside the HTML tags) from the events html
+    i.
+Get the year and details of each event using `event_year, event_details = event.text.split(" ", 1)`. `event.text` contain the actual text(inside the HTML tags) from the events html
-    This bit of code splits each events by the first occurrence of an empty space which is an empty string (`" "`).
+    This line of code splits each event into its year of occurrence and details using  the first occurrence of an empty space (which is an empty string  in python).
     This returns a tuple which contains two elements.
-The first  element is the year of the event and the second element contains details of the event.
+The first  element is the year the event occured and the second element contains details of the event.

-    - Create a dictionary with two keys
+    ii.
+Create a dictionary with two keys
-        - The year key is mapped to the `event_year` variable from the previous step
+        - The `year` key is mapped to the `event_year` variable from the previous step
-        - The details key is mapped to  the `event_details` variable from the previous step
+        - The `details` key is mapped to  the `event_details` variable from the previous step

-      eg: `event_dict = {year: event_year, details:event_details}`
+        The resulting dictionary would look like so `event_dict = {year: event_year, details:event_details}`
-      - Tip dont change the keys.
-Use 'year' and 'details'
-    - Append the dictionary(`event_dict`) to the list(`formatted_events`) created in step 2.
+            - Tip: Don't change the keys.
+Use `year` and `details` this is very important for the next task iii.
+Append the dictionary(`event_dict`) from ii to the list(`formatted_events`) created previously.
-- Return the list (`formatted_events`) as the only result of the  `format_events` function.
+- Return the list (`formatted_events`) as the only returned value of the `format_events` function.
-    - NOte: You need to un-indent  to the first indent of the function ie  `forrmatted_events` and the return are aligned vertically
+    - Tip: You need to un-indent to the first indent level of the function ie  `formatted_events` before returning the result, this ensures  all the events are in the list not just one

 # 5 Add visuals, so we can show our time machine